Algebraic stability of meromorphic maps descended from Thurston's pullback maps: The moduli space and its compactifications

 \begin{Def} A \emph{weight datum} on $\M_{0,\bP}$ is a map $\be:\bP\to\Q\cap(0,1]$ such that $\sum_{p\in\bP} \be(p)>2.$ \end{Def}

 \begin{Def} Let $\be$ be a weight datum on $\M_{0,\bP}$.
-A \emph{$\bP$-marked $\be$-stable genus zero Riemann surface/algebraic curve} is a possibly nodal Riemann surface/algebraic curve $C$ of arithmetic genus zero, together with a (not necessarily injective) map $\mpt:\bP\to (\text{smooth locus of }C)$, such that \begin{enumerate} \item If $\mpt(p_{1})=\cdots=\mpt(p_{s}$) then $\be(p_1)+\cdots+\be(p_s)\le1$, and \item For every irreducible component $C_v$, \end{enumerate} \end{Def} Like a stable curve, $C$ is isomorphic to a tree of $\CP^1$s attached at simple nodes, and is marked by elements of $\bP$.
-Condition \ref{item:wtle1} specifies that marked points may coincide if their combined weights don't exceed one.
-Condition \ref{item:wtge1} ensures that any node on $C$ partitions the set $\bP$ into two sets, both of which have total weight greater than one.
+A \emph{$\bP$-marked $\be$-stable genus zero curve} is a possibly nodal curve $C$ of arithmetic genus zero, together with a (not necessarily injective) map $\mpt:\bP\to (\text{smooth locus of }C)$, such that \begin{enumerate} \item If $\mpt(p_{1})=\cdots=\mpt(p_{s}$) then $\be(p_1)+\cdots+\be(p_s)\le1$, and \item For every irreducible component $C_v$, \end{enumerate} \end{Def} Like a stable curve, $C$ is isomorphic to a tree of $\CP^1$s attached at nodes, and is marked by elements of $\bP$.
+Condition (\ref{item:wtle1}) specifies that marked points may coincide if their combined weights don't exceed one.
+Condition (\ref{item:wtge1}) ensures that any node on $C$ partitions the set $\bP$ into two sets, both of which have total weight greater than one.

 \begin{Defthm}[Hassett, \cite{Hassett2003}] \begin{enumerate} \item Given a weight datum $\be$ on $\M_{0,\bP}$, there is a smooth projective variety $\Mbar_{0,\bP}(\be)$ that parametrizes $\bP$-marked $\be$-stable genus zero curves and contains $\M_{0,\bP}$ as a dense open set. \item There is a \emph{reduction map} $\rho_{\be}:\Mbar_{0,\bP}\to\Mbar_{0,\bP}(\be)$ that respects the open inclusion of $\M_{0,\bP}$ into both spaces. \item If $\be_1$ and $\be_2$ are two weight data on $\M_{0,\bP}$ such that for every $p\in\bP$, $\be_1(p)\ge\be_2(p)$, then there is a \emph{generalized reduction map} $\rho_{\be_1, \be_2}:\Mbar_{0,\bP}(\be_1)\to\Mbar_{0,\bP}(\be_2)$ such that $\rho_{\be_2}=\rho_{\be_1, \be_2}\circ\rho_{\be_1}$. \end{enumerate} \end{Defthm}